Henry Wotton: Life

-Wotton was not, like his unfortunate fellow-secretary, Henry Cuffe, who was hanged at Tyburn in 1601, directly involved in Essex's downfall, but he thought it prudent to leave England, and within sixteen hours of his patron's apprehension he was safe in France, whence he travelled to Venice and Rome.
+Wotton was not directly involved in the Essex Rebellion; this contrasts with his fellow-secretary, Henry Cuffe, who was hanged at Tyburn in 1601.
+However, he thought it prudent to leave England, and within sixteen hours of Essex's apprehension he was safe in France, whence he travelled to Venice and Rome.

-In 1602, he was living at Florence, and a plot to murder James VI of Scotland having come to the ears of the grand duke of Tuscany, Wotton was entrusted with letters to warn the king of the danger, and with Italian antidotes against poison.
+In 1602, he was living in Florence, and a plot to murder James VI of Scotland having come to the ears of the grand duke of Tuscany, Wotton was entrusted with letters to warn the king of the danger, and with Italian antidotes against poison.
 As "Ottavio Baldi" he travelled to Scotland by way of Norway.
 He was well received by James, and remained for three months at the Scottish court, retaining his Italian incognito.
 He then returned to Florence, but on receiving the news of James's accession hurried to England.
 James knighted him, and offered him the embassy at Madrid or Paris; but Wotton, knowing that both these offices involved ruinous expense, desired rather to represent James at Venice.

 He left London in 1604 accompanied by Sir Albertus Morton, his half-nephew, as secretary, and William Bedell, the author of an Irish translation of the Bible, as chaplain.
 Wotton spent most of the next twenty years, with two breaks (1612–16 and 1619–21), at Venice.
 He helped the Doge in his resistance to ecclesiastical aggression, and was closely associated with Paolo Sarpi, whose history of the Council of Trent was sent to King James as fast as it was written.
 Wotton had offended the scholar Caspar Schoppe, who had been a fellow student at Altdorf.

 In 1611, Schoppe wrote a scurrilous book against James entitled Ecclesiasticus, in which he fastened on Wotton a saying which he had incautiously written in friend, Christoff Fleckhammer's, album years before.
 It was the famous definition of an ambassador as an "honest man sent to lie abroad for the good of his country" (Legatus est vir bonus peregre missus ad mentiendum rei publicae causa).
 It should be noticed that the original Latin form of the epigram did not admit to the double meaning.
 This was adduced as an example of the morals of James and his servants, and brought Wotton into temporary disgrace.
-Wotton was at the time on leave in England, and made two formal defences of himself, one a personal attack on his accuser addressed to Mark Welser of Strassburg, and the other privately to the king.
+Wotton was at the time on leave in England, and made two formal defences of himself, one a personal attack on his accuser addressed to Mark Welser of Augsburg, and the other privately to the king.